tpremoli/ltn-demonstrator/README.md

 ## Built With

 This project is developed and built using the [Unity](https://unity.com/) game engine.
-Details about the software used in this project can be in the [software bill of materials](docs/software_bom.xlsx).
+Details about the software used in this project can be in the [software bill of materials](/docs/software_bom.xlsx) and the [technical system requirements](/docs/technical-system-requirements.md).

+## Usage

+Details of how to setup and use the project can be found in the [setup and usage guide](/docs/setup_and_usage.md).

+## Contributing

+Details of how to setup a development environment for extending, modifying or otherwise contributing to the project can be found in the [development environment guide](/docs/development_environment.md).

+## Documentation

+Documentation for this project can be found in the [`docs` directory](/docs/README.md).

 ## License